ellen-ying/PB4A7_QuantitativeApplications/summative/exploratory/20221215_covariate_assumption_check.md

     ## F-statistic: 62.95 on 3 and 89963 DF,  p-value: < 2.2e-16
     ##
     ## Note: Heteroscedasticity-consistent standard errors using adjustment hc1

+There is no evidence that being white or being male were different between people who were just below and those just above the cutoff point.
+However, having accident was 15.44 percentage point lower for people above the cutoff point than those below, and people above the cutoff point were 6.22 years younger on average than those below.

+## Notes for future improvement

+- Compute confidence intervals
+- Incorporate logistic regression to estimate white, male, and accident